by Mustafa Soylu, Defy Appliances

 As a ‘future market,’ the African continent is set to become an increasingly central part of the global economy.
 This progression is illustrated by the European Union’s efforts to strengthen its ties with the continent to promote the trade of sustainable and clean energy.
 Initiatives like the Africa-Europe Alliance for Sustainable Investment and Employment aim to unlock Africa's potential for rapid progress toward a green and circular economy, including sustainable energy and smart cities.

 Given these developments, the role of South African businesses in the product design and development sectors is of vital importance.
-Defy has, for example, placed a key business development focus on the brand’s Solar Hybrid cooling solutions, which uses a combination of electricity and solar energy to save money and reduce electricity consumption.
+We have, for example, placed a key business development focus on the brand’s Solar Hybrid cooling solutions, which uses a combination of electricity and solar energy to save money and reduce electricity consumption.

 In a socioeconomic context in which the country is facing several headwinds relating to its unstable energy supply, environmentally sound product solutions are the only viable way forward.
-In South Africa, only 90% of the population has access to the electricity grid, and it is estimated that more than 600 million people in sub-Saharan Africa lack access to electricity.
+In South Africa, only 90% of the population has access to the electricity grid, and it is estimated that more than 600 million people in sub-Saharan Africa will lack access to electricity by 2030.
 Therefore, investing in energy-efficient technology has a dual advantage for the planet and for its people.
-Other brands should join Defy in championing eco-friendly innovations and climate-friendly products.
+Soylu encourages brands to join Defy in championing eco-friendly innovations and climate-friendly products.